ItsIrv/quvel-kit/docs/frontend/README.md

 ## Overview

-The QuVel Kit frontend is built with Vue 3, TypeScript, and Quasar 2 in SSR mode, providing an enterprise-ready foundation for web applications.
+The QuVel Kit frontend is built with Vue 3, TypeScript, and Quasar 2 in SSR mode with Express.
 This documentation covers the architecture, services, and development patterns used throughout the frontend codebase.

 ## Technology Stack